 The Bible was not written by men on their own: It was written by men with inspiration from God.

-Use a colon after an independent clause or an introduction that is dependent or independent when a list follows.
+Use a colon after an independent clause when it introduces a list.

 Write on a scroll what you see and send it to the seven churches: to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.